-The history of computers is deeply rooted in the desire of mankind to compute basic tasks like basic mathematical functions.
-These and other mathematical tasks remain as their core function even today.
+The history of computers is deeply rooted in the desire by mankind to compute basic mathematical functions.
+These and other tasks remain the core functions of computers even today.

 The Abacus Calculator

 Initial data manipulation was done using fingers, sticks, and stones.
-This worked fine for many years but was soon overtaken by the desire to use machines.
 The increase in population and the need to manipulate even bigger tasks meant that a switch to more advanced systems was needed.

-This precipitated the introduction of abacus tables and strings amongst the Chinese during the second century BC.
+The Chinese used the abacus tables and strings during the second century BC.
 It was the ultimate counting machine at the time.

 It assisted its user to calculate with addition, division, subtraction, and multiplication.
 This was done by sliding beads on its wooden rods.